Chelsea's £150m attack come to life as Tuchel's record-breakers prove themselves Champions League contenders | Goal.com

 But under Thomas Tuchel, they already look like they could be a force on the continent again, particularly if their big-money signings have finally found their feet.

-Tuchel has brough defensive solidity to the Blues, and they have now gone 597 minutes in all competitions without conceding a goal following their 2-0 win over Diego Simeone's side at Stamford Bridge.
+Tuchel has brought defensive solidity to the Blues, and they have now gone 597 minutes in all competitions without conceding a goal following their 2-0 win over Diego Simeone's side at Stamford Bridge.

 But they have lacked much magic going forward, with the majority of their attacking players still suffering with a hangover from the final weeks of Frank Lampard's tenure.